-- Campus Gateway on and giving primacy to Aperture Drive; - Framing a "Coulee-Quad" and campus heart; - Interconnected buildings (academic, residential) that engage the coulee: - Unique brand of architecture fully integrated with landscape; and - Creating a unique Campus identity and experience
+- Campus Gateway on and giving primacy to Aperture Drive; - Framing a "Coulee-Quad" and campus heart; - Interconnected buildings (academic, residential) that engage the coulee; - Unique brand of architecture fully integrated with landscape; and - Creating a unique Campus identity and experience

-The Consultant Team then developed several unique, macro-level planning recommendations -- intended to guide long-term campus development.
-The following recommendations outline the broad principles that are intended to guide the larger scale planning decisions for the University.
-They repair and accentuate the existing campus design -- organizing systems to allow the unique beauty, original order, coherence, and distinctive setting of the campus to stand out.
+The Consultant Team developed several unique, macro-level planning recommendations -- intended to guide long-term campus development.
+The following recommendations outline principles that are intended to guide the larger scale planning decisions for the University.
+These principles repair and accentuate the existing campus design -- organizing systems to allow the unique beauty, original order, coherence, and distinctive setting of the campus to stand out.

 This will be done using:

-- Gateways: Create gateways to the campus, which clearly identify the University of Lethbridge within its surrounding context, while communicating and displaying to the neighbouring community the University's brand; - Experience of Arrival: Reinforce existing visual and pedestrian axis within the campus and create new ones.
-Create a series of 'desire lines' that make walking across the University campus easy and pleasurable;

-- Vibrant Public Spaces: Create a tight pedestrian-oriented core to the campus with an environment conducive to academic excellence and vibrant student life, as well as a comfortable pedestrian microclimate in the heart of the campus; - Outdoors Space: Define the public realm core of the campus through signature elements of landscape, urban furniture, and lighting to create a cohesive collegial sense of community and where coulees are protected and utilized as celebrated open space, surrounded by University uses; - Safety and Security: Provide transparency and accessibility at grade, as well as programs, which are conducive to social interaction and enhance a strong sense of collegiality; - Sustainability: Enhance 'green' accessibility to the University campus - transit, cycling, and facilitating pedestrian movement.
+- Gateways: Create gateways to the campus, which clearly identify the University of Lethbridge within its surrounding context, while communicating and displaying to the neighbouring community the University's brand; - Experience of Arrival: Reinforce existing and new visual and pedestrian axes on campus.
+Create a series of 'desire lines' that make walking across the University campus easy and pleasurable; - Vibrant Public Spaces: Create a tight pedestrian-oriented campus core with an environment conducive to academic excellence and vibrant student life as well as maintaining a comfortable pedestrian microclimate; - Outdoors Space: Define the public realm core of the campus through signature elements of landscape, urban furniture, and lighting.
+This will create a cohesive collegial sense of community where coulees are protected and utilized as celebrated open space, surrounded by University uses; - Safety and Security: Provide transparency and accessibility at grade, as well as programs, which are conducive to social interaction and enhance a strong sense of collegiality; - Sustainability: Enhance 'green' accessibility to the University campus including transit, cycling, and facilitating pedestrian movement.